(Update from Raelyn: I’ve updated this article to include my current bounce rate, which has increased since I first

 This reminds me of an analogy.
 Humans are like sheep; they love to follow other sheep 😀 Your browsers are naturally attracted to what other readers love.
 So popular posts work.

-Are you starting out as a new entrepreneur and looking to start your blog right?
-In my Free 10-day Blog Starter Guided Course, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, discover the 6 proven ways to make money blogging, and much more.
-Sign up for free here:
+Just starting out as a new entrepreneur and want to start your blog right?
+In my Free 7-day Blog Starter Challenge, you’ll learn how to launch a website (tech worries begone!), get your website visitor-ready, discover the 6 proven ways to make money blogging, and more.
+Sign up here:

 4. Related Posts